MABSWE/Hangman/README.md

 - PEP8 was used as a validator with 13 bugs as a result.

 ## Deployment
-This project was deployed using Code Institutes mock terminal for Heroku.
+This project was deployed using Code Institutes mock terminal for Render.
-- Steps for deployment:
-    - Fork or clone this repository
-    - Create a new Heroku app
-    - Set the buildbacks to Python and NodeJS in that order
-    - Link the Heroku app to the repository
-    - Click on Deploy
+1. Create an account on Render at [render.com](https://render.com).

+2. Connect your GitHub, GitLab, or Bitbucket repository to Render.

+3. Specify build settings like build command and directory.

+4. Click "Create Web Service" to initiate deployment.

+5. Once deployed, access your project via the provided URL.

 ## Credits
+Special thanks to:
+- My mentor, whose guidance and insights have been invaluable throughout the development of this project.

+- A big shoutout to the supportive members of the Slack community who provided assistance, feedback, and encouragement.